Keparoo/Tuttitracks/README.md

 A web app that interacts with a user's Spotify account

-- search for and view tracks (By album name, track name, artist name, genre, and year)
+- Search for and view tracks (By album name, track name, artist name, genre, and year)
-- view audio feature information (info the standard Spotify app does not provide):
+- View audio feature information (info the standard Spotify app does not provide):
-  - average tempo
+  - Average tempo
-  - beats per measure
+  - Beats per measure
   - key signature
-  - popularity
+  - Popularity
-  - acousticness
+  - Acousticness
-  - dancability
+  - Dancability
   - speechiness
-  - intrumentalness
+  - Intrumentalness
-  - liveness
+  - Liveness
-  - energy
+  - Energy
-  - loudness
+  - Loudness
-  - valence
+  - Valence
-- create and edit playlists that can be saved locally and uploaded and synced to your Spotify account
+- Create and edit playlists that can be saved locally and uploaded and synced to your Spotify account
-- view liked tracks
+- View liked tracks
-- view top played tracks
+- View top played tracks
-- play tracks and playlists
+- Play tracks and playlists

 NOte: A Spotify Account (either free or paid) is required in order to use this web app.